CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/CL-Upgrade-LCM.md

     {{</tabs>}}

-5. Note that you can use the switch access credentials defined in {{<link title="Switch Credentials">}} to access these switches.
+5. Note that you can use the switch access credentials defined in {{<link title="Credentials and Profiles">}} to access these switches.
 If you have issues accessing the switches, you might need to update your credentials.

 6. Click **Next**.